missionpinball/mpf-docs/install/windows.rst

 Pip packages can include dependencies, which means that when you run this command, you'll see a bunch of packages get downloaded and installed.

-In this case, the ``mpf-mc`` package (which is MPF's media controller) will also download and install the MPF core package, as well as various other packages that MPF needs to run.
+In this case, the ``mpf-mc`` package will also download and install the MPF game engine package, as well as various other packages that MPF needs to run.

 4. Install the video codec pack
 -------------------------------

 MPF uses an open source project called Gstreamer to play video.
-By default, Gstreamer only comes with codecs that can play open source and free video formats.
+By default, Gstreamer only comes with codecs that can play open source and free video formats which are somewhat obscure and things you probably never heard of.

 So the next step is to install a codec pack that will let MPF play just about any kind of video (H.264, MPG, etc.)